CharlieDigital/chrlschn/src/content/pages/kdramas.md

 ### Korean entertainers are perhaps more like classic Hollywood entertainers

 You'll notice that many shows feature actors and actresses who were or still are members of K-pop groups.
 Not only are many of them great musical and stage performers, but are then trained for acting as well.
 In the US, it feels rare to have such well-rounded *entertainers* who can perform in different genres and with different skillsets from acting to singing to dancing.
-[IU's](https://en.wikipedia.org/wiki/IU_(singer)) performance in *My Mister*; [Han Ji Min's](https://www.youtube.com/watch?v=hY6eDVS_gi0) performance in *The Light in Your Eyes*; [Park Eun Bin](https://www.youtube.com/watch?v=2gv5uS18pHE) from *Extraordinary Attorney Woo*.
+[IU's](https://en.wikipedia.org/wiki/IU_(singer)) performance in *My Mister*; [Han Ji Min's](https://www.youtube.com/watch?v=hY6eDVS_gi0) performance in *The Light in Your Eyes*; [Park Eun Bin](https://www.youtube.com/watch?v=2gv5uS18pHE) from *Extraordinary Attorney Woo*; [Lee Junho and Yoona](https://www.youtube.com/watch?v=Z0203cVXRWQ) from *King the Land*.

 In general, it feels like Korean actors and actresses are more well-rounded in the performing arts.

 ### More investment in character development

 Korean shows seem incredibly strong at character development.
-This is possibly a side effect of how single-season focus so structuring the plot allows for better development of even minor side characters.
+This is possibly a side effect of the single-season focus.
+Structuring the plot with a concrete end in mind seems to allow for better pacing and development of even minor side characters.
 The net result is that it's easier to understand character motivations and makes these characters more relatable in the process.
-I feel like this is also the reason why I tend to feel more emotional when watching some of these shows: you simply get pulled into the world of the story because of the richer development of characters.
+I feel like this is also the reason why I tend to feel more emotional when watching some of these shows: you simply get pulled into the world of the story because of the richer character and world development.

 ### Tropes

 Indeed, Korean dramas are simply *filled* with tropes.
 If it's raining, you can be assured that the male lead is going to show up with an umbrella.
 Koreans apparently drink an obscene amount of alcohol -- no matter the occasion.
 The childhood encounters.
+The inevitable road trip/vacation/adventure that often feels like it's written into the contracts for the cast.
 And on and on.

 ---